 Many of these images were shot with 35 mm cameras.
 The panoramics utilize a Hasselblad X-Pan II.
 I've stuck with film for a long time, but my traditional 35mm work is now with the Canon 5D Mark II.

-I work closely with my printers at West Coast Imaging to produce the finest prints available.
+I work closely with my printers at Metal and Paper Pro to produce the finest prints available.
 They employ Photoshop to apply traditional darkroom techniques -- dodging, burning, cropping, color balance and saturation -- to bring the most out of each image.
 Unless otherwise specified, all prints are on Fuji Crystal Archive paper.

 I'm also a novelist.
 My latest fiction, Dearly Befuddled, is a romantic comedy about a landscape photographer shooting the Yellowstone wedding of a woman he's hopelessly stuck on.
 Check it out!

 Hopefully, my images portray the beauty and fragility of public lands that belong to all of us, and convey to others the peace and freedom I find when I put on my hiking boots and leave the road behind.